rodneyshupe/Cookbook/Appendix/H_UrbanFareRecipes.rst

 Directions
 ----------

 #.
-Preheat the oven to 350°F
+Preheat the oven to 350F
 #.
 Prepare the sauce; in a sauce pan add 1 tbsp. grapeseed oil, heat.
 Add shallots, season, and saute for 2 minutes, add mushrooms, season and saute for 3 minutes.
 Add the wine and let reduce until almost dry.
 Add the cream and reduce for 5 minutes.
 Add the demi-glace and simmer.
 Just before serving whisk in butter and brandy.
 Ladle sauce over pheasant
 #.
 In a skillet add 1 tbsp. grapeseed oil and heat.
 Season both side of the pheasant breasts and place the fat side down.
-Sear until golden, turn over and cook for 1 minute, and place in the oven until rose’ or medium.
+Sear until golden, turn over and cook for 1 minute, and place in the oven until rose' or medium.
 Let the pheasant rest for 3 minutes.
 Slice on the bias.
 #.
 Serve with roast Yams